System model

 How data flows through the system

-A document is the top-level model.
-It contains sheet definitions, block definitions, document settings, and artifact-related metadata.
+A Project is the top-level user-facing work item.
+It contains Sheets, Local Definitions, project settings, and output-related metadata.
 Sheets are the drawing spaces where geometry and block references are placed.

 Sheets hold visible instances of the system.
-Block definitions hold reusable behavior.
-The document ties both together.
+Local Definitions and Global Blocks hold reusable behavior.
+The Project ties those pieces together in the Document Workspace.

 • Defined in Blocks: block definitions define behavior and parameters accept inputs.